 Non-TLS hostnames and limiting traffic

 If you don't require TLS support and only need to accept HTTP (Port 80) connections, use one of the following hostnames:

 nonssl.global.fastly.net.to route traffic through Fastly's entire global network.

 nonssl.us-eu.fastly.net.to route traffic through Fastly's North American and EU POPs only.

-IMPORTANT: You must use the assigned Fastly TLS hostname provided by Fastly Support.
+You must use the assigned Fastly TLS hostname provided in the Fastly web interface.
 Using the incorrect Fastly hostname will cause a TLS Certificate mismatch error for HTTPS (Port 443) traffic.